Tanner253/MikeDiazTrafficControl/README.md

 - 1.2.1 | Adds Media to README, Cleans up UI
 - 1.3.0 | Handing off to subcontractor for front end rehauld and feedback
 - 1.4.0 | Front end deliverable -> waiting for front end developer to rehaul catalog
+- 1.4.1 | Overhauls USer view as well as cleans up ADMIN views

 ------------------------------